bespoyasov/scroller/README.md

 ## React Component

-For using Scroller with React, check out [React Scroller](https://github.com/bespoyasov/react-scroller) package.
+For using Scroller with React, check out the [React Scroller](https://github.com/bespoyasov/react-scroller) package.